SofiiaPop/belka/README.md

-# BELKA: Ligand–Protein Binding Prediction
+# BELKA: Molecule–Protein Binding Prediction

 This repository contains our course project focused on predicting ligand–protein binding using different molecular representations and machine learning models.

 The project is based on the [BELKA Kaggle competition dataset](https://www.kaggle.com/competitions/leash-BELKA) and explores classical ML approaches, graph neural networks and ensemble techniques.

----

 ## Problem Description
 The goal is to predict whether a given small molecule binds to a specific protein.